 - Giving students formulae sheets in GCSE maths and revised equation sheets in GCSE combined science and physics.

-- Changing requirements for practical science work and practical art and design assessments to ensure fairness.
+- Changing requirements for practical science work and practical art and design assessments.

 What about grading – are you making any changes to that?

 For the past two years, summer exams haven’t been able to take place and, instead, students have been awarded grades by their teachers.
 Due to the difference in assessment approach, we have seen higher outcomes.

 As we return to exams, we want to get back to the pre-pandemic standard, but in the interests of fairness, Ofqual (who take the decisions on grading) won’t do so in one jump.

 Instead, 2022 will be a transition year to reflect that we are in a pandemic recovery period and students’ education has been disrupted.
 In 2022 the aim, therefore, will be to move grading to a point close to midway between 2021 and pre-pandemic profiles.

 Results are likely to be higher than in 2019, but not as high as in 2020.

 Ofqual aims to return to results that are in line with pre-pandemic years in 2023.